 Oklahoma Listings

-Job Description: Under administrative direction provides leadership and direction for library staff at a medium-sized library; plans, organizes, and manages all operations of the library including supervising staff.
+Job Description: Under general direction provides leadership and direction for library staff at a medium-sized library.
+Assists with planning, organizing, and managing library operations, including supervising staff and volunteers.
 Assists users in the use of materials, equipment, and/or services provided by the library.
-This position will be assigned to the East Edmond Library, which is currently under construction at a site east of I-35 and 15th Street in Edmond, OK.
-The selected candidate will be assigned to other locations throughout the system until construction of the East Edmond location is complete.
-MINIMUM QUALIFICATIONS REQUIRED: Education and Experience: Bachelor's degree from an accredited college or university; and, Two or more years of personnel management experience with evidence of progressive responsibility and interdisciplinary approaches to problem-solving and decision-making.
-HIGHLY PREFERRED QUALIFICATIONS AND COMPETENCIES: ALA accredited Master's degree in Library and Information Science Modern professional library principles, practices, and procedures High level of comfort with computing, online databases, office productivity software, and emergent technologies.
+MINIMUM QUALIFICATIONS REQUIRED: Education and Experience: Bachelor’s degree from an accredited college or university; and One or more years of supervisory experience; and One or more years of guest service experience.
+HIGHLY PREFERRED QUALIFICATIONS AND COMPETENCIES: ALA-accredited master’s degree in Library and Information Studies or Library Science Guest service experience in a library setting.
+High level of comfort with computing, online databases, office productivity software and emergent technologies.
 Experience building sustainable community relationships.
 Experience in human services and/or working with at-risk populations.

 Job Description: To plan, organize, and maintain Library materials and functions; to provide assigned library services including either reference services, adult services or circulation services; and to provide assistance to the Library Director as necessary.